keypom/keypom-docs/docs/Concepts/KeypomProtocol/Assets/function-call.md

 ## Structure

-A Function Call Asset is defined by a **vector of function calls**, which is *represented by a vector of `MethodData`*.
-Each `MethodData` represents a single function call.
+A Function Call Asset is defined by a **vector of function calls** with each call being represented by a `MethodData` object.
 Since a Function Call asset is defined with a vector of `MethodData`, multiple function calls can be made in a single key use.

 The `MethodData` object outlines the following: